rparida1052/cobalt-assignment/README.md

-# Slack OAuth Integration with Direct Messaging
+# Slack OAuth Integration with Direct Messaging and Message Scheduling

-A full-stack application that allows users to authenticate with Slack and send messages directly to channels without requiring manual channel joining.
+A full-stack application that allows users to authenticate with Slack and send messages directly to channels or schedule them for later delivery.

 ## 🚀 Features